Hoffee-Toffee/Troll-Toll-Calculator/README.md

 - that Types are used where applicable, and any Type issues should be resolved
 - user-facing updates (front end/ css crew) should be checked for accessibility concerns (using the WAVE tool)

+## Function naming convention

+Be descriptive in each function name, reference the particular layer of the stack.

+e.g.
+getAllBridgesDB()
+getAllBridgesApi()
+updateBridgeMutation()

 ### Views (Client Side)

 | name | MVP | purpose |